sandialabs/Spitfire/docs/source/demo/reactors/ignition_delay_NTC_DME.rst

 Ignition Delay Profiles for a Two-Stage Ignition Fuel
 =====================================================

-*This demo is part of Spitfire, with*\ `licensing and copyright info here. <https://github.com/sandialabs/Spitfire/blob/master/license.md>`__
+*This demo is part of Spitfire, with* `licensing and copyright info here. <https://github.com/sandialabs/Spitfire/blob/master/license.md>`__

+*Highlights*

-*Highlights* - Computing the ignition delay of a DME-air mixture for a range of temperatures and pressures
+-  Computing the ignition delay of a DME-air mixture for a range of temperatures and pressures

 Introduction
 ------------

 This demonstration shows how to use Spitfire to compute the ignition delay of a homogeneous mixture.
-Next, we vary the temperature and pressure to show the surprising ’’negative temperature coefficient" (NTC) behavior in fuels that undergo two-stage ignition.
+Next, we vary the temperature and pressure to show the surprising ’’negative temperature coefficient” (NTC) behavior in fuels that undergo two-stage ignition.

 .. code:: ipython3